Kacper-Arendt/CodeCracks/README.md

-# Notes, Finance Tracker
+# Articles, Finance Tracker

-This is a full-stack React & Express application built with Turborepo that allows users to manage their notes, keep track of their finances
+This is a full-stack React & Express application built with Turborepo that allows users to manage their articles, keep track of their finances.

+The main reason why I created this project is the desire to master managing multiple projects in one monorepo

 ## Features

-- Notes: Users can create, edit, and delete their notes.
+- Articles: Users can create, edit, delete articles as well as view them on the blog(Next.js).
 - Finance Tracker: Users can add, edit, and delete their
 - financial transactions, categorize them, and view their overall financial status.